The Clique (duo)

 The Clique were an Australian pop duo consisting of members Jacinta Gulisano and Jordan Rodrigues.
-They were formed in 2013 originally as the trio Third Degree, who competed in the fifth season of The X Factor Australia and finished in fourth place.
+They were formed in 2013 originally as the trio Third Degree, who competed in the fifth season of The X Factor Australia and were the tenth contestant eliminated.
 The group subsequently signed with Sony Music Australia and released their debut single "Different Kind of Love", which peaked at number 22 on the ARIA Singles Chart.
 Following the departure of Kelebek in 2014, Third Degree changed their name to The Clique and were no longer signed to Sony Music.
 The group disbanded in 2015 to pursue solo careers.

 History

 2013: Third Degree

 Third Degree was formed in 2013 on the fifth season of The X Factor Australia by judges Ronan Keating, Dannii Minogue and Redfoo.
 Their initial line-up included Kelebek, Jacinta Gulisano and Jordan Rodrigues.
 All three members originally auditioned on the show as solo contestants and progressed to the super bootcamp stage, where they got eliminated.
 However, the judges called them back to form a mixed group for the Groups category.
 All three members were notably unhappy at first about being put in a group, stating that it was an "odd trio".
 Third Degree entered in the third day of bootcamp, where they sang "No Diggity" by Blackstreet to the judges and a live audience of one thousand.
 They received a standing ovation, and subsequently progressed to the home visits stage.
 During home visits, Third Degree sang "Can't Hold Us" by Macklemore and Ryan Lewis in front of their mentor Natalie Bassingthwaighte and guest mentor Guy Sebastian.
 Bassingthwaighte later selected Third Degree, along with JTR and Adira-Belle, for the live finals—a series of ten weekly live shows in which contestants are progressively eliminated by public vote.

 For the Judges' Choice-themed first live show, Third Degree sang "thatPower" by will.i.am and received positive feedback from the judges.
 In week six of the live shows, Third Degree fell into the bottom two alongside JTR but was saved after Keating, Minogue and Redfoo all opted to eliminate JTR.
 Following the eliminations of Adira-Belle and JTR, Third Degree became the only remaining act in the Groups category.
 In week eight of the live shows, Third Degree fell into the bottom two alongside Jiordan Tolli.
 The judges' vote went to deadlock, and Tolli was eliminated after it was revealed she received the fewest votes.
 In the semi-finals, Third Degree sang "Give Me Everything" by Pitbull and "Pound the Alarm" by Nicki Minaj, gaining positive reviews from the judges.
 Despite this, they fell into the bottom two alongside Taylor Henderson.
-The judges' vote went to deadlock, and Henderson advanced to the grand final after it was revealed he received the most public votes, leading to Third Degree being eliminated and placing fourth in the competition.
+The judges' vote went to deadlock, and Henderson advanced to the grand final after it was revealed he received the most public votes, leading to Third Degree being eliminated.